snoiarao/registration_trials/README.md

 Although fusion research has grown fairly recently with the rise of deep networks, there are three commonly used techniques for multimodal fusion: early fusion, late fusion, and hybrid fusion.
 Early fusion is the process where multiple streams are combined into one cohesive input prior to any feature learning.
 Late Fusion is the process by which a network learns features of each input stream separately and independently, and later combines input stream features through matrix operations.
 Hybrid fusion is a combination of the two where input streams are partly combined prior to feature learning, and further refined after feature learning.
 After examining all three methods, we decided upon early fusion in the interest of modularity between input processing and network development.

+Below is an example of multi-stream fusion.
+Although each segment represents a different viewpoint, each viewpoint can be combined to contain a more complete view of the scene.

 <img src="https://github.com/snoiarao/registration_trials/blob/master/imgs/asc_0.png" width="50%" height="50%">
 <img src="https://github.com/snoiarao/registration_trials/blob/master/imgs/asc_1.png" width="30%" height="30%">